ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

     That said, if anyone reading this successfully set up Zathura and VimTeX on an ARM64 Mac, I would be very interested in hearing more.</p>
 </details>

-For Intel Macs, building Zathura is described in the VimTeX documentation at `:help vimtex-faq-zathura-macos`, and I can confirm the process works (at least from my own testing on an Intel CPU Macbook Pro 11,5 running macOS 12.1).
+For Intel Macs, building Zathura is described in the VimTeX documentation at `:help vimtex-faq-zathura-macos`, and I can confirm the process works (at least from my own testing on an Intel CPU MacBook Pro 11,5 running macOS 12.1).

 ### Building Zathura and dependencies on macOS (Intel Macs)
 Quoting more or less directly from `:help vimtex-faq-zathura-macos`, here is how to build Zathura on macOS (reminder: this seems to work only on Intel Macs):